shradha-maharjan/Code-Completion-Project/HFTrainings/README.md

 Masked Language Model Training:

 This Python script trains and evaluates a masked language model using the CodeBERT model.
 It leverages the Hugging Face Transformers library for model loading, tokenization, and training.
-The training and evaluation process is accelerated using the Accelerator from the accelerate library.

-Requirements
-Python 3.x
-PyTorch
-Hugging Face Transformers
-accelerate

-To run the script, execute the following command:
+The script uses Hugging face's Trainer API.

+Usage:
 python your_script.py -train <train_size> -valid <valid_size> -test <test_size>

 Replace <train_size>, <valid_size>, and <test_size> with the desired sizes for the training, validation, and test datasets, respectively.